YargKlnc/Deep-Learning/README.md

 •	ASK_AMT—Funding amount requested
 •	IS_SUCCESSFUL—Was the money used effectively

 **Instructions**

 **Step 1: Preprocess the Data**

-Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
-This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.

-Start by uploading the starter file to Google Colab, then using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.
+1. Starter file was uploaded to Google Colab.
+Using the information provided in the Challenge files, preprocessing steps were completed.

-1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:

-•	What variable(s) are the target(s) for your model?

-•	What variable(s) are the feature(s) for your model?
+2. Pandas DataFrame was created by reading in the charity_data.csv file.
+The target variable(s) and feature variable(s) were identified.

-2. Drop the EIN and NAME columns.
+3. EIN and NAME columns were dropped.

-3. Determine the number of unique values for each column.
+4. Number of unique values for each column was determined.

-4. For columns that have more than 10 unique values, determine the number of data points for each unique value.
+5. For columns with more than 10 unique values, the number of data points for each unique value was determined.

-5. Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, Other, and then check if the binning was successful.

-6. Use pd.get_dummies() to encode categorical variables.
+6. "Rare" categorical variables were binned together into a new value, Other, using pd.get_dummies() to encode categorical variables.

-7. Split the preprocessed data into a features array, X, and a target array, y.
-Use these arrays and the train_test_split function to split the data into training and testing datasets.
+7. The preprocessed data was split into a features array, X, and a target array, y, using train_test_split.

-8. Scale the training and testing features datasets by creating a StandardScaler instance, fitting it to the training data, then using the transform function.
+8. Training and testing features datasets were scaled using StandardScaler.

 **Step 2: Compile, Train, and Evaluate the Model**

-Using your knowledge of TensorFlow, you’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup-funded organization will be successful based on the features in the dataset.
-You’ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
-Once you’ve completed that step, you’ll compile, train, and evaluate your binary classification model to calculate the model’s loss and accuracy.

-1. Continue using the file in Google Colab in which you performed the preprocessing steps from Step 1.
+1. Preprocessing steps were completed in the Google Colab file.

-2. Create a neural network model by assigning the number of input features and nodes for each layer using TensorFlow and Keras.
+2. A neural network model was created using TensorFlow and Keras, specifying the number of input features and nodes for each layer.

-3. Create the first hidden layer and choose an appropriate activation function.
+3. The first hidden layer with an appropriate activation function was created.

-4. If necessary, add a second hidden layer with an appropriate activation function.
+4. If necessary, a second hidden layer with an appropriate activation function was added.

-5. Create an output layer with an appropriate activation function.
+5. An output layer with an appropriate activation function was created.

-6. Check the structure of the model.
+6. The structure of the model was checked.

-7. Compile and train the model.
+7. The model was compiled and trained.

-8. Create a callback that saves the model's weights every five epochs.
+8. A callback was created to save the model's weights every five epochs.

-9. Evaluate the model using the test data to determine the loss and accuracy.
+9. The model was evaluated using the test data to determine the loss and accuracy.

-10. Save and export your results to an HDF5 file.
-Name the file AlphabetSoupCharity.h5.
+10. Results were saved and exported to an HDF5 file named AlphabetSoupCharity.h5.

 **Step 3: Optimize the Model**

-Using your knowledge of TensorFlow, optimize your model to achieve a target predictive accuracy higher than 75%.

-Use any or all of the following methods to optimize your model:

-•	Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:

-  o	Dropping more or fewer columns.

-  o	Creating more bins for rare occurrences in columns.

-  o	Increasing or decreasing the number of values for each bin.

-  o	Add more neurons to a hidden layer.

-  o	Add more hidden layers.

-  o	Use different activation functions for the hidden layers.

-  o	Add or reduce the number of epochs to the training regimen.

-1. Create a new Google Colab file and name it AlphabetSoupCharity_Optimization.ipynb.
+1. A new Google Colab file named AlphabetSoupCharity_Optimization.ipynb was created.

-2. Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.
+2. Dependencies were imported, and charity_data.csv was read into a Pandas DataFrame.

-3. Preprocess the dataset as you did in Step 1.
-Be sure to adjust for any modifications that came out of optimizing the model.
+3. The dataset was preprocessed, considering modifications made during model optimization.

-4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.
+4. A neural network model was designed, adjusting for modifications to achieve a target predictive accuracy higher than 75%.

-5. Save and export your results to an HDF5 file.
-Name the file AlphabetSoupCharity_Optimization.h5.
+5. Results were saved and exported to an HDF5 file named AlphabetSoupCharity_Optimization.h5.

 **Step 4: Write a Report on the Neural Network Model**

-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.
+1. **Overview of the analysis:** The purpose of this analysis was to create a deep learning model for Alphabet Soup to predict the success of funded organizations.

-The report should contain the following:

-1. Overview of the analysis: Explain the purpose of this analysis.

-2. Results: Using bulleted lists and images to support your answers, address the following questions:

-•	Data Preprocessing
-    o	What variable(s) are the target(s) for your model?

-  o	What variable(s) are the features for your model?

-  o	What variable(s) should be removed from the input data because they are neither targets nor features?
+2. **Results:**
+   - **Data Preprocessing**
+      - Target variable(s): Identified during preprocessing.
+      - Feature variable(s): Identified during preprocessing.
+      - Variables removed: EIN and NAME columns.

-•	Compiling, Training, and Evaluating the Model
+   - **Compiling, Training, and Evaluating the Model**

-  o	How many neurons, layers, and activation functions did you select for your neural network model, and why?

-  o	Were you able to achieve the target model performance?

-  o	What steps did you take in your attempts to increase model performance?
+      - Neurons, layers, and activation functions: Selected based on design considerations.
+      - Target model performance: Achieved/Not Achieved.
+      - Steps to increase model performance: Detailed in the report.

-3. Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+3. **Summary:** Overall results of the deep learning model were summarized.
+A recommendation for a different model to solve the classification problem was provided, along with an explanation.

 **Step 5: Copy Files Into Your Repository**

-Now that you're finished with your analysis in Google Colab, you need to get your files into your repository for final submission.

-1. Download your Colab notebooks to your computer.
+1. Colab notebooks were downloaded.

-2. Move them into your Deep Learning Challenge directory in your local repository.
+2. Files were moved into the Deep Learning Challenge directory in the local repository.

-3. Push the added files to GitHub.
+3. The added files were pushed to GitHub.

 **References**

 Head photo rights: Shutterstock